Classics

 • the ability to research, collate and analyse materials, including written documentation and statistics

-• critical evaluation skills and the ability to interpret resources
+• critical evaluation skills and the ability to interpret resources and analyse data

 • the capacity for solving problems and thinking creatively

-• effective oral and written communication skills
+• effective oral, written and presentation communication skills

 • the ability to formulate impartial and coherent arguments